 Here’s how I think I can fix it the next time.

-With a basic Google search, I found an article “What to do if your VPN is Blocked.”
+With a basic Google search, I found the article “What to do if your VPN is Blocked.”
 It quickly goes into techspeak about DPI, ports, and proxies but the thing I found interesting was that it’s still possible to use a VPN even if the network doesn’t want you to.

 But here’s the key: If you can disguise your VPN traffic as regular web browser traffic, you can make it impossible for a network to block your VPN (unless they’re willing to block all https browser traffic.
 Not likely).